WhatMeWorry/Delivery/misc_notes/arrayStudy.md

 The copy constructor is a constructor which creates an object by initializing it with an object of the same class, which has been created previously.
 The copy constructor is used to −

-Initialize one object from another of the same type.
+1 - Initialize one object from another of the same type.
-Copy an object to pass it as an argument to a function.
+2 - Copy an object to pass it as an argument to a function.
-Copy an object to return it from a function.
+3 - Copy an object to return it from a function.

+When is copy constructor called?
+In C++, a Copy Constructor may be called in following cases:
+1. When an object of the class is returned by value.
+2. When an object of the class is passed (to a function) by value as an argument.
+3. When an object is constructed based on another object of the same class.
+4. When compiler generates a temporary object.

 If a copy constructor is not defined in a class, the compiler itself defines one.
 If the class has pointer variables and has some dynamic memory allocations, then it is a must to have a copy constructor.
 The most common form of copy constructor is shown here −

 classname (const classname &obj)